 - Must Have Caffeine: Brad won't stay awake for long without a large dose of coffee or cola.
 He will literally fall asleep on the spot once the clock reaches zero.

 - My Beloved Smother: Scott thinks of his doting mother as this.
 She's actually only slightly overprotective, but nowhere near bad enough to actually qualify for this trope.

-- My God, What Have I Done?: When Tony accidently injures an opposing player while making the winning homerun during a football match, he has a minor breakdown.
+- My God, What Have I Done?: When Tony accidentally injures an opposing player while making the winning score during a football match, he has a minor breakdown.

 - Nice Guy: Tony.

 - Perfumigation: A cologne Biff wears, that he was tricked into buying by a saleswoman who he had been treating like crap, turns out to be so noxious that it's capable of killing insects, which comes in handy during the Resid-Ant Evil arc when the dorm is overrun by flesh-eating devil ants.

 - Punny Name: Nearly every major character's last name was a reference to their species.
 Some were more obvious than others.

 - Reluctant Fanservice Girl: Male version.
 A lifetime of mockery for being overweight until his late teens has led Tony to have serious body image issues, to the point where he's extremely reluctant to accept the attention his current Adonis-like looks give him.
 His crippling self-esteem issues caused by his controlling family don't help.

 - The Reveal: Michelle's mystery fiancé who's mentioned during "No Pain No Gain"?
 Ryan Spottiswood, the villain from the Bad Chemistry and Nemesis arcs.